Mharbulous/Paginator/docs/prd.md

 ---

 ## 2. Goals
-- **G1:** Develop a reusable front-end component (Paginator) that renders HTML content onto a series of skeuomorphic "digital paper" pages (8.5x11 inches with standard margins) and dynamically adjusts pagination in real-time to content changes.
+- **G1:** Develop a reusable front-end component (Paginator) that renders HTML content onto a series of skeuomorphic "digital paper" pages (8.5x11 inches with standard page-insets) and dynamically adjusts pagination in real-time to content changes.
 - **G2:** Implement the Paginator using Vanilla JavaScript and a CSS class-driven approach for ease of integration and to avoid external dependencies.
 - **G3:** Create a comprehensive, dynamic, and interactive HTML demonstration file (`demonstration.html`) that:
     - Serves as the primary evolving testbed for Paginator features.